TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 8/John 8.30.md

 ---

-As he spake these things, many believed on him.
+As he spoke these things, many believed in him.